-Use Auto Detect for an IPv6 Internet Connection
+Use auto detection for an IPv6 Internet connection

 To set up an IPv6 Internet connection through auto detection:

 - 1. Launch a web browser from a computer or mobile device that is connected to your Orbi network. - 2.
 Enter orbilogin.com.